-Note: Do not use your vehicle for snow removal until vou have driven at least 500 mi (800 km).
+Note: Drive the vehicle at least 500 mi (800 km) before using your vehicle for snow removal.

-Ford recommends vehicle speed does not exceed 45 mph (72 km/h) when snowplowing.
+We recommend vehicle speed does not exceed 45 mph (72 km/h) when snowplowing.

-The attached snowplow blade restricts airflow to the radiator, and may cause the engine to run at a higher temperature: Attention to engine temperature is especially important when outside temperatures are above freezing.
+The attached snowplow blade restricts airflow to the radiator, and may cause the engine to run at a higher temperature.
+Attention to engine temperature is especially important when outside temperatures are above freezing.
 Angle the blade to maximize airflow to the radiator and monitor engine temperature to determine whether a left or right angle provides the best performance.